If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

 There’s no ideal time to talk about condoms.
 But generally, the earlier the better.
 The sooner you bring the subject up, the sooner you’ll be able to sort it out.
 This will make it easier for you to relax and will mean you’re more likely to use them when the time comes.

 Each situation and person is different so you’ll have to work out the best way to bring the subject up.
-It also depends on whether you and your partner(s) would like to use external (also known as ‘penile’ or ‘male’ condoms) or internal (also known as ‘female’) condoms.
-Find out more about internal condoms.
+It also depends on whether you and your partner(s) would like to use external condoms (also known as ‘penile’ or ‘male’ condoms) or internal condoms (also known as ‘female’condoms.)
+Some ways of starting the conversation about condoms are to:

-It might be tricky bringing it up at first, but it’s a lot more likely you’ll use condoms if you talk about them before you start to have sexual contact rather than leaving it until the moment arrives.
+It might be tricky bringing it up at first, but it’s a lot more likely that you will use condoms if you talk about them before you start to have sexual contact rather than leaving it until the moment arrives.

 What if pregnancy isn’t a concern?